-- Students will be required to research a section of the courts (TBA in class) and then present findings to class.
+• Students will be required to research a section of the courts (TBA in class) and then present findings to class.
 The teaching of the court section belongs to you as a group.
 I will be available for questions and to provide information on resources.
-More discussion will take place in class - Research and oral Presentation: students will submit only a final thesis statement and citation page. - Orals Presentations Topics will be discussed in class.
+More discussion will take place in class

+- Research and oral Presentation: students will submit only an outline and citation page. - Orals Presentations Topics will be discussed in class.

 Students will select an area of Criminal Justice that they would enjoy researching.
 This will be a group activity.
-The group will work together during the semester to put the work together; gather research and present a short oral presentation on their topic.
+The group will work together during the semester to put the work together, and present a short oral presentation on their topic.
 We will work on these periodically during class time.
 Much more instruction will take place during class time.

 Writing Issues: All work will be reviewed for proper APA format.
-Students who are unclear about when and how to apply APA should speak with me or seek the assistance of the tutoring center or writing center.
+Students who are unclear about when and how to apply APA should seek the assistance of the tutoring center or writing center.
 I will certainly discuss this in class as well.

 NO LATE ASSIGNMENTS ACCEPTED.
+Work will NOT be accepted via email.